-Below you’ll find the schedule for SmashingConf San Francisco 2017.
-We’ll keep this page regularly updated with all new speakers and sessions, so be sure to keep checking in!
+Below you’ll find the first confirmed talks for SmashingConf Toronto 2018.
+We’ll add more talks throughout the next couple of weeks, so be sure to keep checking in!
 Stay updated.

 And So The Mystery Begins...

 Have you figured out yet who was the Mystery Speaker this time? ;-)